 I demonstrated that the coffee sold as Yayu Forest Coffee is indeed related to the forest was another critical aspect of the study.

-We showed that Yayu coffee fields have tree cover and canopy health comparable to those of a wild, undisturbed forest using satellite photography.
+Using satellite photography, we showed that Yayu coffee fields have tree cover and canopy health comparable to those of a wild, undisturbed forest.

-Furthermore, we can show that just a minor amount of deforestation has occurred in the Yayu area in the recent two decades.
+Furthermore, we can show that just a minor amount of deforestation has occurred in the Yayu area in recent decades.

 While biodiversity conservation and agriculture are often at odds, the opportunity for both biodiversity conservation and agricultural livelihoods can be found in common.